 Cervical weakness is when your cervix starts to open.
 It can lead to a miscarriage or cause your baby to be born early.

 If you have cervical weakness:

 - you may be offered scans of your cervix to check it

 - you'd have a stitch put in your cervix if it needs treatment

 If you’ve had recurrent miscarriage and/or pre-term delivery in the past, talk to your midwife or GP about getting extra help from your obstetrician early in your pregnancy.
 This can help to reduce the chances of it happening again.

 Gestational diabetes is diabetes that develops during pregnancy.

 Around 4 in 100 women develop diabetes when they’re pregnant and it’s becoming more common.
-Usually it goes away after your baby's born, but women who have gestational diabetes are seven times more likely to develop type 2 diabetes in later life.
+Usually, it goes away after your baby's born, but women who have gestational diabetes are seven times more likely to develop type 2 diabetes in later life.
 Discuss ways to stay healthy and reduce this risk with your GP.

 If you have gestational diabetes, you'll:

 - be cared for by an obstetrician and a diabetes specialist doctor